 I do for some of my houseplants that like chunky organic matter, but not for cacti.
 Examples of plants that I mix ½ & ½ are monsteras, snake plants, and bromeliads.

-Using a good cactus soil mix when planting cacti in pots ensures they’ll grow successfully.
-Whether it’s your own homemade cactus soil or you buy a good cactus soil mix online, your cacti will thank you!
+The right soil can make all the difference.
+When planting cacti in pots, a good cactus soil mix ensures they’ll grow successfully.
+Whether it’s your own homemade cactus soil or you buy a good cactus soil mix online, you’ll be growing happy cacti in no time!

 Happy gardening,